Biology Graduate Programs & Schools in Atlanta

 In both cases, the course of study might include biostatistics, gross anatomy, human physiology, labs, biological research.
-Apart from their core courses, students may be able to pursue a minor (such as business administration), or earn a Masters in Biology with a specific track (such as neuroscience).
+Apart from their core courses, students may be able to pursue a minor (such as business administration), or earn a masters degree in Biology with a specific track (such as neuroscience).
 These options may require additional classes in a given area and allow students to further tailor their biology degree.

 As a terminal degree, the PhD in biology is a research-focused program.
 Many schools provide advanced courses and recent research in current life science disciplines.
 Genetics, cell and developmental biology, biochemistry, microbiology, physiology, pharmacology, molecular ecology and immunology are a few examples.

 Some PhD programs may be completed in as few as four years for full-time students, although the typical completion time is five to six years.